Jooho-Git/Bitcoin_Prediction_Classification_Project/README.md

 **Bigscoin** provides users with personalized Bitcoin pattern notifications and interpretable prediction services.

-To add explanation and reliability to the prediction of deep learning models which are considered black boxes,
+To add explainability and reliability to the prediction of deep learning models which are considered black boxes,

 we developed a visualizing system that allows you to see **Bitcoin charts patterns and price predictions** at a glance using XAI techniques.